If you wish to close your limited company, you will need the services of a licensed insolvency practitioner (IP) to act as liquidator.

 - Pay dividends to unsecured creditors, if enough funds are available after company’s assets have been sold and costs have been paid.

 - Investigate the director(s) for the period prior to liquidation.

 If you decide that you would like to close your company via MVL, you will need to get in touch with a tax specialist to obtain tax advice prior to entering into the MVL procedure.

 After you have done this, get in touch with us and we will be able to talk you through the MVL process and what is involved for you and your company in this solvent liquidation procedure.

 We will help you to prepare all the paperwork required including the statutory declaration of solvency which needs to be completed before an MVL can take place.
-We will then obtain the necessary creditors and legal notices, arrange any required meetings and guide you through the process.
+We complete all statutory requirements and guide you through the process.